 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

 Indiana deductions are used to reduce the amount of income Indiana will tax.

 First, check the list below to see if you're eligible to claim any of the deductions.
 If you are, you'll claim them when you file your annual Indiana income tax return - Form IT-40, IT-40PNR, or IT-40RNR.

 Important: Some deductions available for earlier tax years may not be listed below.
 If you need information for prior tax years:

-If you received a civil service pension (nonmilitary*) and are at least 62 years of age, then you may be eligible for up to an $8,000 deduction.
+If you received a civil service pension (nonmilitary*) and are at least 62 years of age, then you may be eligible for up to a $16,000 deduction.
 Beginning with tax year 2015, a surviving spouse (no minimum age requirement) may be eligible to claim the deduction.

 For more details, view Information Bulletin #6.

 *See Military service deduction: Active, reserve and retirement pay for information about the taxability of military pension income.

 To qualify for this deduction you must have:

 Certain areas within Indiana have been designated as enterprise zones.
 These zones are established to encourage investment and job growth in distressed urban areas.